nickhnelsen/learning-eit/README.md

 # learning-eit
-learn-eit contains the code used to reproduce the numerical experiments in the paper ``Extension and neural operator approximation of the electrical impedance tomography inverse map.''
+learn-eit contains the code used to reproduce the numerical experiments in the paper "[Extension and neural operator approximation of the electrical impedance tomography inverse map](https://arxiv.org/abs/2511.20361)."
 It includes:
 - Training and evaluation scripts for Fourier Neural Operators (FNOs)
 - MATLAB data generation routines for EIT forward problems
 - Data processing and plotting utilities